Transforming graph states via Bell state measurements: Introduction

 \section{Introduction}

-Graph states are a class of quantum states that can be represented by a graph where qubits constitute graph nodes and graph edges constitute entanglement~\cite{Hein2006}.
-These states form the key building block for several quantum computing schemes where computation is realized by measurement operations~\cite{Raussendorf2001, Raussendorf2003,Bartolucci2021}.
+Graph states are a class of quantum states that can be represented by a graph where qubits constitute graph nodes and graph edges represent the entanglement structure~\cite{Hein2006}.
+These states form the key building block for several quantum computing schemes in which computation is performed by measurement operations~\cite{Raussendorf2001, Raussendorf2003,Bartolucci2021}.
 Bell state measurements are a particular class of two-qubit measurements that measure two parity operators and can be used to engineer such graph states.
-For photonic qubits, such measurements can be realized with a \textit{fusion}, which successfully implements the two parity measurements with a certain probability~\cite{Browne2005}.
-A successful fusion can be used to connect different graph states, thereby creating larger entangled states and transforming the graph state in a way that single-qubit operations cannot achieve~\cite{Nest2004, Hein2004, Dahlberg2018, Jong2024}.
-For this reason, fusions have various applications including quantum repeaters~\cite{Briegel1998,Azuma2015}, generating cluster states~\cite{Kieling2007,GimenoSegovia2015,Lobl2023} for measurement-based quantum computing~\cite{Raussendorf2001}, and fusion-based quantum computing~\cite{Bartolucci2021,Bombin2023}.
+For photonic qubits, such measurements can be performed with linear optics operations called \textit{fusions}, which successfully implement the two parity measurements with a certain probability~\cite{Browne2005}.
+A successful fusion can be used to connect different graph states, thus creating larger entangled states and transforming the graph state in a way that single-qubit operations cannot achieve~\cite{Nest2004, Hein2004, Dahlberg2018, Jong2024}.
+For this reason, fusions have various applications, including quantum repeaters~\cite{Briegel1998,Azuma2015}, generating cluster states~\cite{Kieling2007,GimenoSegovia2015,Lobl2023} for measurement-based quantum computing~\cite{Raussendorf2001}, and fusion-based quantum computing~\cite{Bartolucci2021,Bombin2023}.